ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 Another useful feature could be to taint a Node and to deploy an application only on particular nodes.
 For example you can dedicate a set of nodes for exclusive use by a particular set of users or define a subset of nodes with specialized hardware.

-In order to do that you can taint `second-node-pool` nodes with a particular key and value `flavor=d2-8` for example:
+In order to do that, you can taint `second-node-pool` nodes with a particular key and value `flavor=d2-8` for example:

 ```bash
 kubectl taint node -l "nodepool=second-node-pool" flavor=d2-8:NoSchedule
 ```

-In my example:
+In our example:

 <pre class="console"><code>$ kubectl taint node -l "nodepool=second-node-pool" flavor=d2-8:NoSchedule
 node/second-node-pool-node-519613 tainted
 node/second-node-pool-node-5fda8f tainted